-A third way to fix a run-on is by adding a conjunction, or linking word, to link the two complete setences together.
-Find out more about conjunctions.
-You should put a comma before the coordinating conjunction.
+A third way to fix a run-on is by adding a coordinator (a type of linking word) to link the two complete setences together.
+The coordinator goes between the two sentences, preceded by a comma.

 |Fabio loves cats he loves dogs even more.||Fabio loves cats, but he loves dogs even more.|

 |Cheese is Sarah's favorite food, she eats it every day.||Cheese is Sarah's favorite food, and she eats it every day.|

 There are only seven coordinators: for, and, nor, but, or, yet, so.
 They spell out the word FANBOYS.
 Each coordinating conjunction shows a different relationship between sentences.
 Use the definitions and examples below to help you understand how each coordinating conjunction is used in a sentence.

 - For (effect/cause): Jasmine is afraid of dogs, for she was bitten by a dog when she was young.